 A Dinosaur Cake is great for a kids' birthday.
 This was made for a 5-year-old boy who loves Dinosaurs.
 In this video, I share all details of how I made this Dinosaur cake.
 I hope you find it useful.

-The cake inside is a Devil’s food chocolate cake with Vanilla Butter cream and homemade Sugar paste.
+The cake inside is a Devil's food chocolate cake with Velvet American Buttercream and homemade Sugar paste.
 But if you are new to carving then I would prefer that you use my Dense Chocolate Cake perfect for carving.

 So I ended up making both the quick and slow version.

 Now for the videos - How to make a dinosaur cake